 When I first started writing, artistry was often encouraged and sought after.
-Nowadays, it seems personality is better left to voice talents and video stars now, while many writers are left to suffer in a black and white prison if they ever hope to earn any sort of living.
-Then, if what you’re writing isn’t fictional and serialized and formulaic, you’re more likely than not a starving artist.
+Nowadays, it seems personality is better left to voice talents and video stars.
+Meanwhile, many writers are left to suffer in a black and white prison if they ever hope to earn any sort of living.
+Then, if what you’re writing isn’t fictional, serialized, formulaic, or some combination of the three, you’re likely a starving artist.

 Perhaps I’m fortunate to be old enough to recall black and white television sets still active in households when I was young.
 Rarely were they the main set in a house, but rather stashed away in some back room or even in a kids’ bedroom.
 What fascinated me most about black and white televisions is you had to imagine what was shown on the television as it would look in color.

 People say they value storytelling even in professional work.
 Yet, many of the stories I read today lack depth and read increasingly derivative by the day.
 Sure, I find some writers who still manage to inject some humor.
-Even then, the positive aspects of these pieces are often based in pop culture references and I’ve grown weary of those.
+Even then, the positive aspects of these pieces are often based in pop culture references, and I’ve grown weary of those.
 Sometimes, I still find wordplay cleverly woven into narratives.

 When does the work of writing cease to be merely scribbling and something worth reading?
-I ask myself that again and again.
-Yet, I never came to a good solid answer until I set out to write about something that began to form in my mind after hearing a particular lyric: “you should’ve seen it in color.”
+I didn’t come to a solid answer for that question, until after hearing a particular lyric: “you should’ve seen it in color.”
 I could go more into the song that the line was from, but in isolation it made me consider just how grey so much of my thinking has become.

-It’s strange to me how black and white I consider my past now.
-Much of it has become obscured by the fading that the imperfection of long-term memory inevitably has on what slowly becomes our distant past.
-I now must put on my three dimensional glasses that also have vivid color filters.
+It’s strange to me how black and white my past looks to me now.
+Much of it has become obscured by the imperfections of long-term memory.
+Many details inevitably fade into white noise as our experiences slowly yet steadily retreat into what then becomes our distant past.
+Now, I must put on my three dimensional glasses with vivid color filters to see what I’ve been missing.
 Before I get too dizzy and nauseous from the experience, I have to write not so much what I see, but rather what I perceive.
-Only then can I bring back living color to what has been my life.
+Only then can I bring back living color into what has been my life.

 What now, dear reader, do you wish you could recollect in living color that others around you perceive in black and white?
 It’s a true irony that you can paint with unlimited colors with today’s technology, yet time and again I’m seeing the world more in black and white than ever.
 What color can you inject into the world today through your own personal artistry?
 Is there something that deserves to be brought back to life that you can’t live without?

 For me, I must spill color back onto the pages of my past, no matter how messy the process may be.
-If my past remains a negative roll of greyscale, my tomorrows will continue to appear ever bleaker.
+If my past remains a negative roll of grayscale, my tomorrows will continue to appear ever bleaker.

 ~ Amelia <3